Slice starlike functions over quaternions: Introduction

+In Sect. $4$, we give a coefficient estimate for the Carath\'{e}odory class in the quaternionic setting and prove Theorems \ref{main-2} and \ref{Fekete-Szego-H}.

-In Section $5$, we shall establish the growth and distortion theorems for some classes of slice regular functions in the quaternionic setting corresponding to Theorem \ref{Th:dg-theorem}.
-As an application, the Koebe one-quarter theorem for the class $\mathcal{S}^{*}$ is obtained.
-Moreover, we formulate a result of Hayman (see Theorem \ref{Hayman-H}) which is a sharper version of growth theorem.
-Finally, we prove Theorem \ref{covering-for-convex} which allows to establish the Bloch theorem for convex slice regular functions.
+In Sect. $5$, we shall establish the growth and distortion theorems for some classes of slice regular functions in the quaternionic setting corresponding to Theorem \ref{Th:dg-theorem}.
+Moreover, we formulate a result of Hayman (see Theorem \ref{Hayman-H}) which is a precise version of the growth theorem.

-It is worth mentioning that the regularity does not keep under usual product and composition of two slice regular functions due to the non-commutativity of quaternions.
-Hence, many methods in complex variable are may not valid for the quaternionic setting.
-For example, the subordination argument in \cite{Graham-Varolin} is not suitable to Theorem \ref{convex-algebra}.
-In addition, the non-commutativity of quaternions leads to a complicated computation in theorems and forces us to formulate some new auxiliary functions in the proof of Theorem \ref{Rogosinski} and to explore other methods such as in Theorems \ref{growth-distortion} and \ref{covering-for-convex}.
+In Sect. $6$, we shall give some results involving the radius problems for slice regular functions.
+Specially, we establish the quaternionic analogs of Bohr theorem and Rogosinski theorem which are of independent interest.
+As an application of the growth theorem, the Koebe type one-quarter theorem for the class $\mathcal{S}^{*}$ is also obtained.
+Finally, we prove Theorem \ref{covering-for-convex} by Proposition \ref{main-proposition} which allows to establish a Bloch-Landau theorem for slice regular functions with convex image.